Manipur

 Douminlal, a 31-year-old former resident recalling the tragic events, told The Print, “They came with six JCBs and uncountable police and forest personnel.
 They threw stones at the poultry coops, took away the chickens, destroyed the pigsty, and towed away the squealing pigs.”

-While speaking to LCW, leaders of local organisations emphasized how their ancestral land is under attack, and even after multiple appeals and requests, the current government launched a scathing attack targeting one specific community and their inheritance.
+While speaking to LCW, leaders of local organisations emphasised how their ancestral land is under attack, and even after multiple appeals and requests, the current government launched a scathing attack targeting one specific community and their inheritance.

 “Land is a kind of identity for the people.
 The tribal people are deeply attached to their land.
 But because of government policies or undue processes followed in the declaration of reserved forests, protected forests, or wetlands, there were a lot of grievances among the affected people.
 This and various other issues led to the Tribal Solidarity March on May 3,” said Mangcha Haokip, a research scholar from Churachandpur.